-BioJeL, the Biological Resource Center of the Jérôme Lejeune Institute
+BioJeL, the Biological Resources Centre of the Jérôme Lejeune Institute

-BioJeL, the Biological Resource Center of the Jérôme Lejeune Institute, opened in 2008.
-This biobank is specialized in the management and distribution of biological resources (DNA, fibroblasts, blood cells, plasma) from patients with intellectual deficiencies of genetic origin.
-Most of these samples are obtained from patients attending consultations at the Jérôme Lejeune Institute.
+BioJeL, the Biological Resource Centre of the Jérôme Lejeune Institute, was created in 2008.
+Our biobank is specialised in analysing and distributing biological resources (DNA, plasmas, blood and skin cells, etc.) of patients with genetic mental disabilities.
+Most of our samples are collected in the Institut Jérôme Lejeune.

 BioJeL has 4 collections of samples (DNA, fibroblasts, blood cells, plasma) which are associated with the clinical data of the consultation.

-The close links between clinical consultations at the Jérôme Lejeune Institute and BioJeL are a major asset for the implementation of a sampling policy meeting the needs of the scientific community.
-Clinical consultations take place in the building that houses the biobank, making it possible to treat samples rapidly and to optimize pre-analytical treatment through the use of validated, standardized methods.
+The close collaboration between the clinical consultation of the Jérôme Lejeune Institute and BioJeL is a crucial advantage for the implementation of a sampling policy in line with the demands of the scientific community.
+Moreover, the two departments are located in the same building, which allows rapid handling of samples and optimized pre-analytical treatment thanks to the use of validated and standardized methods.

-- Meeting the specific needs of clinical research protocols,
+- Answering to specific needs related to a clinical research protocol,

-The use of biological resources of human origin imposes legal and regulatory requirements on each of the parties involved.
-BioJeL satisfies these requirements for its human sample preparation, storage and diffusion activities.
-These activities are declared to and authorized by the French Ministry of Higher Education, Research and Innovation:
+The use of human biological resources requires legal and regulatory action on the part of each party involved.
+The CRB – BioJeL meets these requirements for its activities of preparation, conservation and dissemination for scientific purposes of elements of the human body.
+These activities are declared and authorized by the Ministry of Higher Education, Research and Innovation:

 - Declaration: DC-2009-1043